lengjing0519/As.410.712---Final-project/README.md

 ## Functionality
 This MSA tool requires the user to input a fasta format file which should contain two sequences at least.
 The '>' annotation line shouldn't be eliminated.
 There would also include some basic parameters such as selecting the calculation method, the gap costs and so on.

-The output would display the alignment result of all sequences,
+The output would display the alignment result, score and p-value of all sequences.
 ## Description
 To achieve this goal, the MSA tool may utilize the following software technologies to carry out its functionality: